aga-rafa/World-Happiness-Index/whi_gdp_generosity.md

 No unit-roots are present as p &lt; 0.05.
 This means that the model does not suffer from sazonality issues, and that the fixed effects model can be considered reliable.

+Accordingly to my analysis, GDP and Generosity are both correlated with changes in the level of Happiness per country.